12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 From July to October, the natural environment of the Cape Range explodes into colour, as the wildflowers blossom.

-During that time, you’ll see these flowers everywhere, particularly in both Shothole and Charles Knife Canyons, Mandu Mandu Gorge, and Yardie Creek.
+During that time, you’ll see these flowers everywhere, particularly driving in and out of town, in both Shothole and Charles Knife Canyons, Mandu Mandu Gorge, and Yardie Creek.

 9) Go to Pilgramunna for a scenic seaside experience